TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/Halo Infinite Forge Bot/README.md

 7. DO NOT overlap the windows.
 This can result in errors.
 8. Run your bot!

-NOTE: There are many factors that can negatively impact your ability to print at a fast speed with no errors.
+**Note**: There are many factors that can negatively impact your ability to print at a fast speed with no errors.
 Consider the following:
 • Disable V-Sync
 • Set a stable minimum FPS and maximum FPS of no more than eg. 100-120
 • Look up at the sky when printing your map.